Walter Terry (baseball)

-Walter W. Terry (April 1850 – February 20, 1908) was a first baseman and outfielder in Major League Baseball who played for the Washington Nationals of the National Association.
-Batting side and throwing arm are unknown.
+Walter W. Terry (April 7, 1850 – February 20, 1908) was an American first baseman and outfielder in Major League Baseball who played for the Washington Nationals of the National Association.

 A native of Pennsylvania, Terry debuted with the Nationals in 1875, playing for them six games between April 26 and May 5 of that year.
 He went 4-for-22 for a .182 batting average, including a triple, and drove in two runs.

 Terry died in Elizabeth, New Jersey, at the age of 57.